marwaneRomani/easyorm/README.md

 }
 ```

-Or you customize you fields with specefic annotaions
+Or you customize you fields with specific annotaions

 ```java
 public class User {